By Alex More

 Answer: Queen, foragers and worker bees

-This works on the lower, foundation tier of Bloom’s as per image below.
+This works on the lower, foundation tier of Bloom’s.
 The benefits are building confidence, recall and providing scaffolding for deeper learning.
 Teachers should praise the answer and move onto Student B.

 Student B – Exploring ideas and conceptual understanding (AO2)